 How do you certify what is the fastest car in the world?

 Because the title of ‘fastest car in the world’ is so sought-after it has led to a string of claims of glory (and counter claims) among the leading contenders.
 And the problem is car makers don’t always use the same people to certify their alleged records.
 Guinness World Records have been used on several occasions, but not all.

 This means when you create a list of the fastest cars in the world, some entries are certified (though not all by the same people) and some are claimed.
 You also have to take into account that different weather conditions and different tracks can produce different results.

 And aerodynamic tests can actually produce a theoretical top speed that is far different to what a car reaches in reality.
 So, you kind of just have to go with what evidence there is and decide for yourself what the fastest car in the world actually is.
-It’s an interesting debate, so let us know what you think in the comments section below…
+It’s an interesting debate.
+Let us know what you think on our Facebook page.